 The cost of bulk Rituxan sold to Genentech was recorded as manufacturing costs in our condensed consolidated statements of operations.
-Under our agreement with Genentech, the sales price of bulk Rituxan sold to Genentech was capped at a price that was less than our cost to manufacture bulk Rituxan.
 In September 1999, we transferred all worldwide manufacturing responsibilities for bulk Rituxan to Genentech.
 Since the transfer of bulk Rituxan manufacturing to Genentech in September 1999, we have been using our manufacturing capacity for production of specification-setting lots and pre-commercial inventory of ZEVALIN antibodies and production of other proteins for clinical trials.

 We have incurred increasing annual operating expenses and, with the commercialization of Rituxan and preparation for potential commercialization of ZEVALIN, we expect such trends to continue.
-Since our inception in 1985, through 1997, we incurred annual operating losses.
+Since our inception in 1985 through 1997, we incurred annual operating losses.
 Our ongoing profitability will be dependent upon the continued commercial success of Rituxan, product development, revenues from the achievement of product development objectives and licensing transactions.
-As of March 31, 2001, we had retained earnings of \$34.2 million.
+As of September 30, 2001, we had retained earnings of \$86.3 million.